 Casual, Evening Shift, 2:00pm - 10:30pm; e/o weekend and holiday

-Essential Duties and Responsibilities for a Registered Nurse (RN):
+Essential Duties and Responsibilities for a Certified Nursing Assistant (CNA)/Resident Assistant (RA):

 Documents according to established standards.

-Acts as a preceptor for other nursing team members through the steps of the nursing process.
+Assists other team members through the steps of the care process.

 Performs other duties as assigned or as opportunities arise.